LucasDelfino92/morrowindsharp/mw2.md

 - The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>

-And if you are asking yourself "why is SoldierBeltsFix.ESP that high in the load order?".
-Sadly BTBGI edits the Imperial Templar Belt icon, and we need to load Soldier Belts Fix later to override that edit (which uses a generic belt icon) with the unique Imperial Templar Belt icon.

 ### Conflict resolution

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.

 - Run TES3Merge in MO2.
 Once it's finished, press any key to exit.
 - **Merged Objects.ESP** will now be present at the end of your load order.
+- You can now activate the Merged Objects Anti-Suck.ESP.
+This will undo the changes Merged Objects makes to the **iron spider dagger**, **imperial netch blade**, **Stormkiss**, and **sjoring hard-heart** records.
+Please keep in mind this plugin is provided "as is" for use with this guide.
+If you have additional mods that modify these records, you will probably have to fix issues on your own.

-There are additional steps to take using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), assuming you've installed the mods mentioned below.
+Finally, there are additional steps to take using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), assuming you've installed the mods mentioned below.

 - Delete the following records from **Morrowind Anti-Cheese.ESP** for compatibility with **BTB's Game Improvements (Necro Edit).ESP**:
   - Cell **Balmora, Eastern Guard Tower**